aabbtree77/esp32-vpn/README.md

 ## Introduction

-This report is about DOIT DEVIT V1 ESP32-WROOM-32 applied to wireless communication inside LAN, via MQTT.
+This report is about DOIT DEVIT V1 ESP32-WROOM-32 applied to wireless communication inside LAN via MQTT, mostly.
 The MicroPython code achieves resilience w.r.t. a lost Wi-Fi.
-The Remmina part demands opening ports which may not always be possible.
-Instead, one can try this [communication via github](https://github.com/aabbtree77/sendrecv) built in order to avoid opaque 3rd party MQTT brokers and remote desktop software.

-*Warning.
-This is slowly getting obsolete as a "web2 technology".
-The problem is that one needs a server/broker, his/her own or a 3rd party, which is totally unnecessary as an ESP32 device is capable of connecting to the internet self-sufficiently.
-It seems to me that the best solution is the "torrent way".
-Make an ESP32 device an IPFS node and store its sensor data into an updatable file tied to a fixed IPNS sent beforehand to the second party.
-Similarly with sending commands/communication in the opposite way: Create another updatable file on the other side with an IPNS known to ESP32.
-No servers needed, not even MQTT which is/was a good idea, albeit for LAN purposes, mostly. "ifps add" and "ifps get" become "send" and "receive", resp.*
+The Remmina part shown above is for the global connectivity over the internet and it is just an idea.
+It demands opening ports which may not always be possible.
+Instead, one could add another LAN node to the same PC which runs LAN's MQTT broker.
+That node would have two purposes: (i) it would run a regular Python with its paho-mqtt library to control the ESP32 MQTT via the broker, and (ii) it would manage a communication via the internet by means of IFPS.
+However, all that is still a "web2" tech stack, needing the whole server/broker just to communicate with ESP32 when ideally ESP32 should act directly as an IFPS node without PC1 shown in the picture above, and even without MQTT.

 ## Some Photos